laboon/cs0401/labs/lab07/Lab07.md

 ## Tips

 You may want to try the simulation with a smaller number of iterations, displaying the arrays at each season, in order to determine that your algorithms are correct.
-After this, you can
+After ensuring that your algorithms are correct, you can simply increase the number of iterations to 40.

 For counting the number of times a resize occurred, perhaps a local variable is not the easiest way to keep track of the modifications?